altimmons/LangNotes/Linux/ShellNotes.md

 7.  $ tar xvzf /tmp/!-4$:t

 The first three commands are fairly common and use no substitution.
 The fourth command, however, seems like gibberish.
 We know !-2 means _the command prior to the most recent one_ and that $ indicates the last argument of that command.
 We even know that :t will strip off the path portion of that argument (in this case, even the "http://".)
 We even know that :r will remove the file-extension to that argument, but here we call it twice, because there are two extensions (.gz is removed by the first :r and .tar is removed by the second.)
-We then cd into that directory (!$, again, is the argument to the previous command, in this case the argument to mkdir, which is ‘KickassApplicationSuite’.)
+We then cd into that directory (!$, again, is the argument to the previous command, in this case the argument to mkdir, which is 'KickassApplicationSuite'.)
 We then untar the file. !-4$ is the last argument to the command four commands ago, which is then modified by :t to remove the path, because we added the path as /tmp/.
 So the last command becomes tar xvzf /tmp/KickassApplicationSuite.tar.gz.

-There’s even a word modifier for substitution. :s can be used similarly to circumflex hats to do simple line substitution.
+There's even a word modifier for substitution. :s can be used similarly to circumflex hats to do simple line substitution.

 [View Raw Code](http://samrowe.com/wordpress/advancing-in-the-bash-shell/#)[?](http://www.oriontransfer.co.nz/software/jquery-syntax)